dedis/odyssey/docs/tests.md

 has a first batch of tests that demonstrates how to mock the http server, the commands performed with os.exec, the external cloud provider and the task manager.
 It is a good start to develop more tests across the system.
-Some other elements like the catalog smart contract have been well tested.
+Some other elements like the catalog smart contract have been tested more extensively.

-A first batch of tests have been added in the DSManager.
-It uses the same mocking interfaces as the DOManager and adds a new one to mock the calls to the Enclave Manager.
-The Enclave manager has also a first batch of testing that demonstrates how to mock all its external components.
+A first batch of tests has also been added in the DSManager.
+It uses the same mocking interfaces as tests in the DOManager and adds a new one to mock the calls to the Enclave Manager.
+The Enclave manager has also a first batch of tests that demonstrates how to mock all its external components.

 Rating:
 0 = Not tested